water-ice-group/plumed_tutorial_mace/02_setting_up_env.md

 Before doing anything, ensure that you have installed and compiled a working version of PLUMED.
 This will be important for later on during post analysis.
 Details on installation can be found here: https://www.plumed.org/doc-v2.9/user-doc/html/_installation.html

 # Create MACE environment.
-Setting up the MACE-ASE-PLUMED interface is most easily achieved by using `conda` to set up a new virtual environment.
+Setting up the MACE-ASE-PLUMED interface is most easily achieved by using `conda` to create a new virtual environment.
 Follow the instructions below to create this environment and install the necessary modules for running our calculations.
 Ensure that you have `python3.9` or higher.

 ```python
 conda create env -n plumed_mace